-On the 12 June 1988, during Australia's bicentennial year, the Barunga Statement was presented to Prime Minister Bob Hawke at the annual Barunga cultural and sporting festival.
+On 12 June 1988, the Barunga Statement was presented to Prime Minister Bob Hawke at the annual Barunga cultural and sporting festival.

-Written on bark, the statement called for self determination, a national system of land rights, compensation, an end to discrimination, respect for Aboriginal identity, and the granting of social, economic and cultural rights.
+The statement was written on bark and called for self-determination, a national system of land rights, compensation, an end to discrimination, respect for Aboriginal identity, and the granting of social, economic and cultural rights.

-The Prime Minister responded by expressing that he would create a treaty between Aboriginal Australians and wider Australia by 1990.
+The Prime Minister responded by expressing that he would create a treaty between Aboriginal people and wider Australia by 1990.
 This commitment has never been fulfilled.

-Yothu Yindi wrote “Treaty”, an international hit, to commemorate the Barunga Statement.
+Yothu Yindi wrote “Treaty”, an international music hit, to commemorate the Barunga Statement.

 We, the Indigenous owners and occupiers of Australia, call on the Australian Government and people to recognise our rights: